-Ireland retains its special status as a member of the common travel area, with no travel restrictions imposed on travellers to the UK.
+Ireland retains its special status as a member of the common travel area, with no restrictions imposed on travellers to the UK.

-Under the new traffic light system, countries are rated as red, amber or green, depending on the risk they are believed to pose of importing new cases and variants of coronavirus to the UK.
+Under the traffic light system, countries are rated as red, amber or green, depending on the risk they are believed to pose of importing new cases and variants of coronavirus to the UK.

 The new traffic light system uses data from the Joint Biosecurity Centre that evaluates the risk that arrivals from abroad, including returning holidaymakers, may harm public health in the UK.